Skip to main content

 Why Builders Consider Life Insurance

-Builders carry a lot of risk — physically on site and financially with business loans, equipment, and staff to pay.
+Builders carry a lot of risk: physically on site, and financially with business loans, equipment, and staff to pay.
 If something happens, the last thing your family needs is financial stress on top of everything else.
+Life cover handles the lump-sum side, while income protection and total and permanent disability cover protect your earnings if an injury keeps you off the job.

 Workplace Risks for Builders